che-dockerfiles/che-sidecar-kubernetes-tooling/CONTRIBUTING.md

 ### Build the image

 To build the image use `'3.2 Build the image'`.
 It will switch to `/projects/che-sidecar-kubernetes-tooling` directory and build the image using a Dockerfile.
-When finish, the list of available images will be shown.
+When finished, the list of available images will be shown.

 [buildah-dev]
 ```